-We propose \method{}, a fundamentally different approach: rather than retraining the model, we fix the \emph{generation strategy}. \method{} operates entirely at inference time with three components: \begin{enumerate}[leftmargin=2em, topsep=2pt, itemsep=1pt] \item A \textbf{Logic Role Classification Head}: a 2-layer MLP (4.2M parameters) that classifies each masked position into five logical roles using hidden states, achieving 98.4\% validation accuracy. \item A \textbf{Dependency-Ordered Scheduler}: unmasks tokens in logical dependency order---premises before connectives before derived steps before conclusions---while preserving parallel generation within each role group. \item A \textbf{Priority Scoring Function}: a weighted combination of role-based priority and confidence that determines the unmasking order at each step. \end{enumerate}
+We propose \method{}, a different approach: rather than retraining the model, we fix the \emph{generation strategy} at inference time with three components: \begin{enumerate}[leftmargin=2em, topsep=2pt, itemsep=1pt] \item A \textbf{Logic Role Classification Head}: a 2-layer MLP (4.2M params) classifying each masked position into five logical roles with 98.4\% accuracy. \item A \textbf{Dependency-Ordered Scheduler}: unmasks premises before connectives before derived steps before conclusions, preserving parallel generation within each role group. \item A \textbf{Priority Scoring Function}: weighted combination of role-based priority and confidence. \end{enumerate}